Scripted Digital Series

 Produced Series Rules

-- Applicants can submit 1-3 filmed episodes, totaling no more than 30 minutes in length.
+- Applicants must submit 1-3 filmed episodes, totaling no more than 30 minutes in length.
 Episodes must all be located within the same video file or URL.

-- Filmed series must be submitted as an online screener and be available for screening as an H.264 digital file.
-Please note: we do NOT screen Blu-Ray, HD-CAM, or DCP when considering films for our competition.
-If you are unable or unwilling to provide us your film as a digital file, do not submit your film.
+- Produced series must be submitted as an online screener and be available for screening as an H.264 digital file.
+Please note: we do NOT screen Blu-Ray, HD-CAM, or DCP when considering series for our competition.
+If you are unable or unwilling to provide us your produced series as a digital file, please do not submit it.

-- Series must have been completed after January 1, 2015.
-Series must be available for screening during the Austin Film Festival, October 13-20, 2016
+- Series must have been completed after January 1, 2017.
+Series must be available for screening during the Austin Film Festival, October 25-November 1, 2018.

-- Series produced, financed, initiated, or hosted by major studios, companies, or networks are ineligible for competition.
+- Series produced, financed, initiated, distributed, or hosted by major studios, online platforms, networks, or similar entities are ineligible for competition.

 Scripted Series Rules